Your New Favorite Guide to Scoring High on the AP Chinese Exam

 2015 Sample Answers

-- Free Response Narration Question Sample Answer
+• Free Response Narration Question Sample Answer

-It’s a study gold mine.
 First, this link lists grading criteria.
 Then, scroll down to see three sample answers for part one of the Free Response writing section, which is narrating a story.
 Next, scroll down further to see what grade each response merits, and why.

-- Free Response Email Question Sample Answer
+• Free Response Email Question Sample Answer

-Another extremely helpful study resource—three sample answers to part two of the Free Response writing section, replying to an email, along with the scores merited by each response and why.
+Another helpful study resource—three sample answers to part two of the Free Response writing section, replying to an email, along with the scores merited by each response and why.
 Now you’ll know how to avoid creating an answer that gets a low score!

-- Free Response Conversation Question Sample Answer
+• Free Response Conversation Question Sample Answer

-It doesn’t get any better than this.
-Not one, but six sample Conversations with three student answers for each one.
+This resource has not one, but six sample Conversations with three student answers for each one.
 Every student answer is accompanied by examiner commentary on whether the student did well or not.

 Test-taking Tips and Strategies for the AP Chinese Exam

-The number one tip for passing the AP Chinese Exam (that is, earning at least a 3 out of 5 possible) is to complete the tasks given in each section.
+A good tip for passing the AP Chinese Exam (that is, earning at least a 3 out of 5 possible) is to complete the tasks given in each section.

 For example, in the story narration section (Free Response Part A), be sure to write about each picture and include a beginning, middle and end to the story you create.
 Perfect word usage and grammatical form are less important than communicating your ideas thoroughly and successfully.